-The SoLID SIDIS program includes three approved experiments using transversely and longitudinally polarized 3 He targets and a transversely polarized proton (NH3) target, respectively.
+The SoLID SIDIS program includes three approved experiments using transversely and longitudinally polarized 3He targets and a transversely polarized proton (NH3) target, respectively.
 With the combination of the high luminosity and the large acceptance with a full azimuthal coverage, the SoLID SIDIS experiments will allow measurements in 4-dimensional bins with high statistics and well controlled systematics.

-Compared to CLAS12 and SBS SIDIS programs, SoLID has better FOM and thus higher statistics in the region x = (0.05, 0.55), as shown in Figure 1.
-To demonstrate the physics impact of the SoLID SIDIS program, we performed the transversity extraction based on [1, 2] with simulated data of CLAS12, SBS and SoLID, and compare their results in Figure 2.
-SoLID can improve the transversity uncertainty for u (d) quark by a factor of 3 (7) over CLAS12, and by a factor of 5 (10) compared to SBS.
-The tensor charge determination will have similar improvements which together with neutron EDM measurements will provide constraints on quark EDMs and thus new physics beyond the Standard Model.
-It is also evident that the projected high precision results from SoLID will provide powerful tests of Lattice QCD and much more quantitative information about TMDs and quark OAMs inside the nucleon.
+Compared to the CLAS12 and SBS SIDIS programs, SoLID has a better figure of merit (FOM) and thus higher statistics in the region x = (0.05, 0.55), as shown in Figure 1.
+To demonstrate the physics impact of the SoLID SIDIS program, we performed the extraction of transversity based on [1, 2] with simulated data of CLAS12, SBS and SoLID, and compared the results in Figure 2.
+SoLID will improve the transversity uncertainty for u(d) quark by a factor of 3 (7) over CLAS12, and by a factor of 5 (10) compared to SBS.
+The tensor charge determination will have similar improvements which together with neutron electric dipole moment (EDM) measurements will provide constraints on quark EDMs and consequently new physics beyond the Standard Model.
+The projected high precision results from SoLID will provide powerful tests of Lattice OCD calculations and more quantitative information about TMDs and quark OAMs inside the nucleon.
+The projected SoLID results shown in Fig. 1 and Fig. 2 are for the enhanced baseline configuration.
+In the baseline configuration where the international contributions are not accounted for, although the pion PID will be limited to momenta above 2.5 GeV/c, the impact of the SIDIS program remains very significant as shown in Figure 20 and Figure 21.
+The international contributions with the addition of MRPC detectors will enhance the pion PID to its full design capability, namely for momenta above 1.0 GeV/c.
+The enhanced baseline configuration will enable the full impact as shown in Figure 20 and Figure 21.